Seek the wisdom

-Some duck for whatever cover they can find,
+Some people duck for whatever cover they can find,

 doing whatever's necessary to avoid more,

-and to avoid looking at, or thinking about it.
+and avoid looking at, or thinking about what impacted them.

 Trauma can make our lights go out.

-Sometimes disconnecting is the only way to survived the unspeakable.
+Sometimes disconnecting is the only way to survive the unspeakable.

-At some point, there comes a time when we feel more ready to move forward.
+At some point, a time comes when we feel more able and ready to move forward.
 We want to let go of what’s traumatized us but we don't know how.

-We may find a therapist.
-One where we feel safe.
-Safety is a key part of the solution.
-But it may take more than feeling safe and talking about what's stuck.
+We may find a therapist where we feel safe.
+Safety is key.
+Sometimes it takes more than feeling safe and talking about where we feel stuck.

 The Chrysalis may provide what you've been hoping for.
 It doesn't change the drama, but it changes your relationship to it.
 When people feel open and allow in the feeling of quiet it often enables, it can ease the traumas so their sting loses its grip.

-While some people are at their wits end, desperately wanting life to be different and better, they may also fear "change" and disruptions to what they're used to.
+While some people are at their wits end, desperately wanting life to be different, they may also fear "change" and disruptions to what they're used to.
 However the changes are natural to us - they are at the core of our being.

-For some, being open to change is more a matter of reconciling persona as separate from who they are.
-Sometimes it takes a bit of inner wrestling to let go and reach for the right to be one's innate self.
+For some, embracing change is more a matter of reconciling persona as separate from who they are.
+Sometimes it takes a bit of inner wrestling to let go of our adaptations and reach for, and allow, the right to be our innate self.

 Occasionally people have so acclimated to the adaptations of their life, they feel disturbed about they feeling better.
-They may at first feel relief, but then experience a sense of threat and tighten up, pushing the gains away to resume the familiar anxiety or fear.
-This is referred to as a rebound.
+They may at first feel relief, but then experience a sense of threat to the status quo and tighten up, pushing the gains away to resume their familiar anxiety or fear.
+We referred to this response as a rebound.
 These people require a slow process that gives them plenty of space to ease into and appreciate their gains.

-Sometimes people are so incredulous about the "changes" they feel, they look to assign the Chrysalis feedback attributes to something else, anything else, even tho that something else had already been in their life and hadn't yet opened that door.
+There are also people who are incredulous about the "changes" they feel.
+They look to assign the Chrysalis feedback attributes to something else, anything else, even tho that something else had already been in their life and hadn't yet opened that door.
 For some, they take the changes for granted because what they experience is a deeper aspect of who they are.

 Sometimes a person's awareness is too diminished to recognize the effects from the Chrysalis.
-Most often, awareness increases - in the meantime others in their life may notice what they can't.
-They may notice aspects of: being more easy going, less stressed, more expressive, more relaxed physically, standing taller, having more resolve, speaking with a stronger voice, more engaging, noticing they're more able to absorb new material, to sequence, track conversations, remember in ways that used elude them, trying new things, no longer procrastinating, etc.
+Before their awareness increases, others in their life may notice what they can't.
+Such aspects of them: being more easy going, less stressed, more expressive, more relaxed physically, standing taller, having more resolve, speaking with a more resonant voice, more engaging, noticing they're more able to absorb new material, to sequence, track conversations, remember in ways that used elude them, trying new things, no longer procrastinating, etc.

 When what's "stuck" frees up,